 At the conclusion of the course, participants should be able to do the following:

-PREREQUISITE: This course is designed for experienced supervisors and new supervisors who have mastered the fundamentals.
-Ideally the participant successfully completed IACP’s First-Line Supervision course.
+PRE-REQUISITE: This course is designed for experienced supervisors and new supervisors who have mastered the fundamentals.
+Ideally, the participant have successfully completed IACP’s First-Line Supervision course.

-To register for an Advanced Supervision course or to obtain more information on hosting the program, please contact the IACP's Center for Police Leadership and Training, Project Coordinator Laura Renenger at 703-647-7274 or email email@example.com.
+To register for an Advanced Supervision Skills course or to obtain more information about hosting the program, please contact the IACP's Training and Professional Services Division at Training@theiacp.org.